Cloud Computing

 Platform as a Service (PaaS)

 PaaS is the supply of a software platform on which the customer can build his own services.
 Examples are web servers and database servers.
-Other than with SaaS, the underlying hardware and operating system is usually not visible to the user/customer, only the components that are relevant to him.
+Other than with SaaS, the underlying hardware and operating system is usually not visible to the user/customer due to virtualisation, only the components that are relevant to him.
+Software is usually deployed in containers, with Kubernetes being the most popular platform for this.

 Software as a Service (SaaS)